Interlake Steamship Company

 The Interlake Steamship Company is an American freight ship company that operates a fleet on the Great Lakes in North America.
 It is now part of Interlake Maritime Services.

 The company is chaired by James R. Barker, with his son, Mark W. Barker, serving as President.
 Paul R. Tregurtha serves as Vice-Chairman of the company.

-History
+Founding and early company operations

-The firm was founded in 1913 when a consortium of firms bought out the seventeen vessels of the Gilchrist Company, which had gone into receivership.
+Interlake Steamship Company was founded in 1913 when a consortium of firms bought out the seventeen vessels of the Gilchrist Company, which had gone into receivership.
 The other firms were: the Lackawanna Steamship Company, the Acme Steamship Company, the Standard Steamship Company, the Provident Steamship Company and the Huron Barge Company.
 The combined fleet operated 56 vessels.

+1913 Merger

+The new stock issued in exchange for the old companies' stocks was computed based on the average of (1) appraised value of each old company (2) earning power in 1912 of each old company.
+From this was subtracted outstanding debt of each company (totaling $1,335,300) which was assumed by the new company and retired in 1913.
+In other words, the par value of common stock was valued equal to cash at the time of the merger.
+The 17 ships of the Gilchrist Transportation Company were bought for $2,362,669 in cash.
+An insurance fund was created and funded with an initial cash deposit of $250,000.
+Self-insurance becoming viable with a large enough number of ships was an explicit motive for the merger.
+The cash required was obtained by the sale of $3 million in bonds at 97 and the sale at par of $1,196,807 in stock.
+The Lackawanna Steamship Company as the surviving company was renamed to Interlake Steamship Company.
+Pickands, Mather & Co had the controlling interest.